The greatest barrier to learning is stress.

 And now it's your turn.
 Let's play some jazz.

-New material released each week, plus a weekly live Q&A with me will provide you with fresh and stimulating content to keep you moving throughout the course.
+New material released each week will provide you with fresh and stimulating content to keep you moving throughout the course.

 - Overcome the most common obstacles to learning jazz